 Final Thoughts

-So there you have it, my basic advice to you for finding your first job after bootcamp.
-As I said, it can be stressful, tiring, and a lot of hard work, but trust me, the feeling you get when you receive your first meishi with ‘Software Engineer’ as your job title is hard to beat!
+So there you have it, my basic advice for finding your first entry-level job.
+As I said, it can be stressful, tiring, and a lot of hard work, but trust me, the feeling you get when you receive your first meishi with ‘Software Engineer’ or ‘Product Manager’ as your job title is hard to beat.

 I’m always open to making connections with new people.
 If you’d like some advice on your resume or portfolio or just a chat about the market, feel free to contact me anytime.